Logging

 What Ships by Default

-When you call furin(), two things happen automatically:
+When you call furin(), server logging is enabled automatically:

 Server side — the evlog/elysia middleware runs on every request and emits a structured wide event with method, path, status, duration, and any fields you add during the request.

-Internal paths are excluded from request logging by default:
+Internal asset paths are excluded from request logging by default:

 /_client/**